When Harry Met Sally...: Plot

-In 1977, Harry Burns and Sally Albright graduate from the University of Chicago.
-Harry is dating Sally's friend Amanda Reese, leading to Harry and Sally ride-sharing to New York City.
-Sally is attending journalism school there and Harry has a job waiting.

-During the drive, Harry and Sally discuss their differing ideas about relationships; Sally disagrees with Harry's assertion that men and women cannot be friends as "the sex part gets in the way".
-They stop at a diner, and when Harry tells Sally she is very attractive, she angrily accuses him of making a pass.
-They part company in New York, never intending to see each other again.
+In 1977, cynical Harry Burns and optimistic Sally Albright graduate from the University of Chicago.
+Sally gives Harry a ride to New York City because he is dating her friend, Amanda.
+During the journey, they debate their differing views on life and relationships.
+Sally rejects Harry's claim that men and women cannot be friends because the man will always want to have sex with the woman.
+At a diner, Harry tells Sally she is very attractive, prompting her to accuse him of making a pass.
+They part ways in New York at the Washington Square Arch, never intending to see each other again.

-Five years later in 1982, Harry and Sally find themselves on the same flight.
-Sally is dating Harry's neighbor Joe, and Harry is engaged to Helen, which surprises Sally, as it seems uncharacteristically optimistic of him.
-Harry suggests they become friends, forcing him to qualify his previous position about the impossibility of male-female friendships.
-They separate, concluding that they will not be friends.
+Five years later, in 1982, Harry and Sally encounter each other at an airport.
+Harry can not immediately place her, while Sally remembers him unfavorably.
+Sally has recently begun dating Harry's acquaintance Joe, while Harry reveals that he is engaged to Helen, which Sally considers uncharacteristically optimistic of him.
+Harry suggests that he and Sally become friends, but cannot disprove his earlier argument about the impossibility of male-female friendships, and Sally walks away.